DaGooseYT/SMT-PBTS/README.md

 - The two 3.5 inch drivers are manufactured by BH Acoustics (see [datasheet](https://cdn.komachine.com/media/product-catalog/bh-acoustic_84067_fngrun.pdf)).
 They were pulled from two Samsung WAM1500 smart speakers.
 Due two the limited availibility of these drivers, it is recomended to use [these drivers](https://www.parts-express.com/dayton-audio-nd90-4-3-1-2-aluminum-cone-full-range-neo-driver-4-ohm--290-208?gclid=EAIaIQobChMI4NT3tpzQ7QIVxqeGCh1ngwkfEAQYASABEgL25PD_BwE) as an alternative.
 - The center speaker is simply a tweeter that has been physically modified to play frequencies as low as 160Hz.
 It is rated at 10w 4ohm and was also pulled from Samsung WAM1500.
 There is no other documentation of this tweeter online.
 Please use [this](https://www.amazon.com/dp/B00LSEVA8I/ref=sspa_dk_detail_4?psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExMjNDVFhLNklCVUdHJmVuY3J5cHRlZElkPUEwMTM0NTc4MTI4WFROUlVBVEI5OCZlbmNyeXB0ZWRBZElkPUEwNDU2MDk1MzIyMkdWSDRQRE5BNSZ3aWRnZXROYW1lPXNwX2RldGFpbDImYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl) driver instead.
 - The two surround speakers can be found [here](https://www.amazon.com/AIYIMA-Portable-Speakers-Loudspeaker-Accessories/dp/B07CWMCMQR/ref=sr_1_4?dchild=1&keywords=2+inch+speaker&qid=1608043699&sr=8-4).

+## Inputs

+This project features Bluetooth v4.1 using the KRC-86B v4.0 Bluetooth module.